One way the wealthy think differently about money is that they (mostly) don’t go out and work for it. Their money works for them.

 The risk directly correlates with how well you know the borrower, your confidence in their experience, and what they’re borrowing funds for.

 Creating a business might allow you to leverage other people’s time and money to create your own passive income engine.

-For a business to fall into the passive category, it needs to be capable of running with minimal or no involvement from the owner which might include hiring someone else to run it for you.
+For a business to fall into the passive category, it needs to be capable of running with minimal or no involvement from the owner, this might include hiring someone else to run it for you.
 While being self-employed is defined as being your own boss, being a business owner is simply characterised by having others work for you.
 As a small business owner, you can hire independent contractors or employees.